OPERATION OF THE ASTROLABE

 of the targets.

-With the set of climata in this model you may find there is NO
+With the limited set of climata in this model there may be NO good

 Find the angular separation of two targets - method II